 Decision-making, combined with clear understanding of the goals and objectives, will often help to optimize performance, productivity and results.

-- Team consensus generally leads to better decisions if it is focused; unfocused consensus leads to mediocrity and compromise
+- Team consensus generally leads to better decisions if it is focused on clear goals and desired outcomes and results; unfocused consensus leads to mediocrity and compromise

-In the Lost Dutchman exercise, we clearly state the goal as being to mine as much gold as WE can.
-It is common, though, based on the above factors, that tabletops will often frame “we” as “My Team, My Team, My Team” because that is commonly how things work in the workplace.
+In the Lost Dutchman exercise, the goal is clearly presented: “…to mine as much gold as WE can.”
+It is common, though, based on the above factors, that tabletops will often frame “we” as “My Team, My Team, My Team” because that is commonly how things work in their workplaces.
 Each team is often designed to be an independent one, and thus collaboration is not actively encouraged nor managed.

 In the game, as well as in most workplaces, performance is optimized when cross-functional and interdepartmental teamwork is the norm.
 The exercise reinforces that, clearly showing the costs of competition.